 Application Deadline: January 15th for Fall Admission

-Admission to the program requires completion of an Application for Graduate Admission.
+Admission to the program requires completion of an application to the Graduate School.

-Admissions are normally limited to ten students per year, with study beginning in the fall semester only.
+Admissions are normally limited to eleven students per year, with study beginning in the fall semester only.
 Multiple admissions criteria are used, including:

 - work experience